-While the two cameras under review share the same sensor size, the LX100 II offers a higher resolution of 16.8 megapixels, compared with 7.4 MP of the L1.
-This megapixels advantage translates into a 51 percent gain in linear resolution.
-On the other hand, these sensor specs imply that the LX100 II has a higher pixel density and a smaller size of the individual pixel (with a pixel pitch of 3.66μm versus 5.51μm for the L1).
-However, it should be noted that the LX100 II is much more recent (by 12 years and 5 months) than the L1, and its sensor will have benefitted from technological advances during this time that compensate for the smaller pixel size.
+Despite having a smaller sensor, the LX100 II offers a higher resolution of 16.8 megapixels, compared with 7.4 MP of the L1.
+This megapixels advantage comes at the cost of a higher pixel density and a smaller size of the individual pixel (with a pixel pitch of 3.32μm versus 5.51μm for the L1).
+However, it should be noted that the LX100 II is much more recent (by 12 years and 5 months) than the L1, and its sensor will have benefitted from technological advances during this time that make it possible to gather light more efficiently.
 Coming back to sensor resolution, it should be mentioned that the LX100 II has no anti-alias filter installed, so that it can capture all the detail its sensor resolves.

 The Panasonic Lumix DMC-L1 has a native sensitivity range from ISO 100 to ISO 1600.
 The corresponding ISO settings for the Panasonic Lumix DC-LX100 II are ISO 200 to ISO 25600, with the possibility to increase the ISO range to 100-25600.